Salmon-Computer-Vision/salmon-computer-vision/docs/run_make_cvat_tasks.md

 We need to mount our ~/gdrive to cvat_share.
 Make sure you have followed the **Create docker-compose.override.yml** step.

-## Failed to mount local volume: No such file or directory
+### Failed to mount local volume: No such file or directory

+If you are using WSL 2, this section may be useful to you.

 Looks like the volume mount point does not exist on WSL 2 Docker Desktop Integration.

-Looks like WSL 2 does not support binding WSL 2 local file system to docker containers.
+WSL 2 does not support binding WSL 2 local file system to docker containers.
 For example, we want to bind ~/gdrive on WSL 2 to cvat_share on cvat container.
 However, this will always fail when we try to build the container because docker will try to bind the path /var/lib/docker/volumes/cvat_cvat_share/_data, but this path does not exist.

 WSL 2 maps /var/lib/docker/volumes/ to \\wsl$\docker-desktop-data\version-pack-data\community\docker\volumes.
-We need to use PowerShell from Windows system and cd to the following path to see the location of docker volumes.
+We need to use PowerShell from Windows system and cd to the following path to see files at the location of docker volumes.

 ```yaml
 \\wsl$\docker-desktop-data\version-pack-data\community\docker\volumes>